OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ### Try it out

-Once the add-in is loaded use the following steps to try out the functionality.
+Once the add-in is loaded, use the following steps to try out the functionality.

 1. Open Outlook on Windows or in a browser.
 1. Create a new message.